-NOTE: The rip scales and pointers are intended to be used for quick settings.
+NOTE: The rip scale and pointer is intended to be used for quick settings.
 For greater accuracy, take direct measurement between blade and fence.

 - Pre-assemble indicator and twin nut, loosen but do not remove the two screws which attach left hand carriage cover. - b.
 Tilt carriage cover and install rip indicator as shown.
-Tighten carriage cover attaching screws. - c.
-Loosen but do not remove carriage lock knob in right hand carriage cover.
-Install rip indicator in the same manner.
 Tighten carriage cover attaching screws.